allegheny-computer-science-101-f2020/lab01-cs101f2020/README.md

 then use this conduct guide to govern all course interactions.

 ## Objectives

-- To develop a code of conduct governing how all members of Data Abstraction class will interact during class, lab and practical sessions, as well as when working in a team.
+* To develop a code of conduct governing how all members of Data Abstraction class will interact during class, lab and practical sessions, as well as when working in a team.
-- To learn how to use GitHub and the  GitHub  Flow  model  to  support
+* To learn how to use GitHub and the GitHub Flow model to support
 collaboration among a team of software engineers.
-- To learn how to use Markdown to complete technical writing tasks.
+* To learn how to use Markdown to complete technical writing tasks.

 ## Reading Assignment

-If you have not done so already, please read all of the relevant “GitHub Guides”, available at https://guides.github.com/, that explain how to use many of the features that GitHub provides.
+If you have not done so already, please read all of the relevant [GitHub Guides] (https://guides.github.com/) that explain how to use many of the features that GitHub provides.
 In  particular,  please  make  sure  that  you  have  read
 guides  such  as  "Mastering  Markdown"  and "Documenting Your Projects on GitHub";
 each of them will help you to understand how to use both GitHub and GitHub Classroom.
-You are also expected to read ACM's Code of Ethics and Professional Conduct available at https://www.acm.org/code-of-ethics.
+You are also expected to read [ACM's Code of Ethics and Professional Conduct] (https://www.acm.org/code-of-ethics).
 Please see the course instructor if you have questions on these reading assignments.

 ## Creating the Code of Conduct Guide

 ### Accessing the Repository

 Unlike all subsequent assignments, where you will be invited to use a provided GitHub Classroom link to create your own copy of the starter repository, in this lab all class members are going to work in the same [lab 01 repository]